adeyomilawal/zombie-port-killer/SECURITY.md

 ## Questions?

-For security-related questions (non-vulnerabilities):
+Have a security question (but not a vulnerability)?
+Feel free to:

 - Open a [GitHub Discussion](https://github.com/adeyomilawal/zombie-port-killer/discussions)
-- Email: lawaladeyomio@gmail.com
+- Reach out via email

 ---

-**Remember:** If you find a security issue, please report it privately via email, not through public GitHub issues.
+**Important:** If you find a security issue, please email us directly rather than opening a public GitHub issue.
+This gives us time to fix it before it becomes public.

-Thank you for helping keep zkill and its users safe! 🔒
+Thanks for helping keep zkill safe! 🔒